Against All Odds: How America's Century-Old Quest for Clean Air May Spur a New Era of Global Environmental Cooperation

 Chapter 3: Strengthening Institutions, with recommendations intended to bolster government agencies' efforts to protect workers.

 The manual is drafted in clear and concise language and it presents each recommendation as a direct solution to an enduring problem in the workplace.
 The authors also helpfully provide examples when the recommendations are based on successfully implemented programs.
 Our hope is that this manual will be a starting point for discussion among our allies, especially groups that are new to the health-and-safety arena.

-This electronic book is published in a searchable PDF format as a part of the E-scholarship Repository of the University of Maryland Francis King Carey School of Law.
-It is an “open content” casebook intended for classroom use in courses in Constitutional Law, Land Use Control, and Environmental Law.
+This is an “open content” casebook intended for classroom use in courses in Constitutional Law, Land Use Control, and Environmental Law.
 It consists of 130 odd judicial opinions (most rendered by the U.S. Supreme Court) carefully selected from the two hundred years of American constitutional history which address the clash between public sovereignty and private property.
 The text considers both the personal right to liberty and the personal right in property.